 NO HOMEWORK IN MUSIC CLASS

-- Respect self, others and their property.
+- Respect self, others, and their property.
 Treat others, as you want to be treated.

 - Follow directions, be prepared to work.

-General Units of Study: Students will learn the basic language of music through exploration of the four elements: Rhythm, Melody, Harmony, Tone Color, and Music History.
+General Units of Study: Students will learn the basic language of music through the exploration of the four elements: Rhythm, Melody, Harmony, Tone Color, and Music History.
 A week or so will be spent on each element.
 Students will use voices to sing, play instruments, and create music during class time.
 Participation is required for all activities.
 Students will also practice writing music through completing worksheets during class time.
 The class will cover all Illinois State content standards for music and concentrate on the district priority learning targets for grade 6.
 The lists of the Priority Learning Targets are attached.
 All handouts and worksheets should be kept in a pocket folder.

-Materials / Assessments: On most days NO materials will be need, however on occasion a pencil or pen will be required and the teacher will give adequate notice (the day before).
-There will be at least two formal written tests and assessments at the 7th grade level (pre and post) with the posttest only factoring into the final grade; there will also be a few short quizzes.
+Materials / Assessments: On most days NO materials will be needed, however on occasion a pencil or pen will be required and the teacher will give adequate notice (the day before).
+There will be at least two formal written tests and assessments at the 7th-grade level (pre and post) with the posttest only factoring into the final grade; there will also be a few short quizzes.
 Students will be responsible for turning in all worksheets and participating consistently in all activities and class discussions.
 (See attached rubrics)

 Goals: By the end of the course, the student will be able to read basic music notation, sight-read a simple melodic line of music, sing with others in harmony, and improvise to basic chord progressions.
 The student will also be able to understand simple meter and be able to read and perform simple rhythmic phrases by clapping or by using instruments.

-80% – Daily Participation, singing and playing instruments – (Informal and formal classroom observation)
+80% – Daily Participation, singing, and playing instruments – (Informal and formal classroom observation)

 20% – Worksheets, in class work, and assessments – (Written tests, individual, and group song project performance)

-Poor Behavior and Consequences: Positive behavior and participation is required!
+Poor Behavior and Consequences: Positive behavior and participation are required!
 Students are graded daily by using the 2 attached rubrics (Choir Performance and Intention).
 Rubric pdf file – Music Class and General Performance Rubric

 7th Grade Music Course Map

-Priority Learning Targets, National Music Standards, and General Skills Developed:
+National Music Standards, and General Skills Developed: